Finite simple permutation groups acting with fixity 4: The case where some involution fixes four points and G has sectional 2-rank at most 4

 \begin{proof} The first statement follows from Claim 1 and Lemma \ref{Inv-lem:TB}.
 If $P \in \syl_p(G_\alpha)$, then Theorem 2.6.5 (d) in \cite{GLS3} tells us that there is a subgroup $U \le P$ such that $N_G(U)$ is a maximal parabolic subgroup of $G$.
 Then $|N_G(U):N_{G_\alpha}(U)| \le 4$ by Lemma \ref{Inv-lem:TB}, which is the second statement. \end{proof}

 \textbf{Claim 3:} If $p=3$, then $G_\alpha$ contains a Sylow $p$-subgroup of $G$ and a subgroup of index 1,2 or 4 of a maximal parabolic subgroup of $G$.

 \begin{proof} Using Claim 1 we let $P \in \syl_3(G)$ be such that $1 \neq P_\alpha \in \syl_3(G_\alpha)$.
 Next we go through the cases of Lemma \ref{syl3} and we see that (a) does not hold.
 Moreover, $\abs{P}\ge q^3\ge 27>9$ by \cite{Wilson} (and by hypothesis) and $P$ does not have maximal class, as we can see in Table \ref{Inv-tab:Ser}.
 Therefore Lemma \ref{syl3} (d) or (e) holds, and (e) immediately implies our first statement.
+We recall that $|C:C_\alpha| \in \{1,2,4\}$, which means that $C_\alpha$ even contains a Sylow $3$-subgroup of $C$.
+Now every $3$-element in $C$ fixes $\alpha$ and stabilizes $\Delta$, and hence it fixes exactly one or exactly four points on $\Omega$ in total.
+This forces $|\Omega| \equiv 1$ modulo 3, which is not compatible with Case (d) of Lemma \ref{syl3}.
+We are left with Case (e) of Lemma \ref{syl3}, where our first assertion holds, and the second statement follows with Theorem 2.6.5(d) in \cite{GLS3} and Lemma \ref{Inv-lem:TB}. \end{proof}